Yes, provided they are in the United States legally or, if living abroad, meet the criteria outlined below.

-- Are permanent legal residents.
+- are permanent legal residents;

-- Have visas that allow them to work in the United States.
+- have visas that allow them to work in the United States;

-Undocumented immigrants who fall under the Deferred Action for Childhood Arrivals (DACA) program — that is, people who were brought into the country illegally when they were minors — can get Social Security numbers, but they have several decades to go before any of them hit retirement age.
+Undocumented immigrants who fall under the Deferred Action for Childhood Arrivals (DACA) program — that is, people who were brought into the country illegally when they were minors — can get Social Security numbers, but they have decades to go before any of them hit retirement age.

-Many undocumented immigrants do obtain fake Social Security numbers, or use lapsed or stolen ones, to get jobs.
+Some undocumented immigrants do obtain fake Social Security numbers, or use lapsed or stolen ones, to get jobs.
 They pay billions of dollars a year into the Social Security system via FICA tax withholding, according to a Social Security report, but they rarely receive any benefits.
 Most of the money ends up in the trust funds from which Social Security benefits are paid.

 Noncitizens living abroad may qualify for Social Security if they worked at some point in the United States and accrued sufficient Social Security credits.
 A noncitizen who married an American living abroad, and who meets the normal criteria for spousal or survivor benefits, may be eligible for these payments if he or she: